SystangoTechnologies/Crashalert/README.md

 ### NOTE: Please follow the [link here](FLOW_README.md) for the complete implementation of `rn-crash-viewer`.

+## Additional Features into our `RNCrashExamples` project :

+We have already integrated `Eslint` , `react-native-code-push`, `react-navigation` into our `RNCrashExamples` project.
+You can use the following reference :
+- `Eslint` : Follow the link [here](https://www.themarketingtechnologist.co/eslint-with-airbnb-javascript-style-guide-in-webstorm/).
+- `Code Push` : Follow the link [here](https://github.com/Microsoft/react-native-code-push).
+- `react-navigation` : Follow the link [here](https://reactnavigation.org/).

 ## Basic usage

 First of all, you'll need to add following code in your `app.js` or any top hierarchy component in `counstructor` or  `componentWillMount()` method.
 This is required configuration for crash reporter.